New York City Has Upped the game in its Transportation Infrastructure, Making More Room for Passengers

 Since 1976 the number of passengers has doubled, but the number of tracks and the space of Penn Station has remained the same.

-This comprehensive solution has been underway for decades and in 2020, the new Moynihan Train Hall will fully open, giving New Yorkers and visitors to the Big Apple a whole new travel experience.
+This comprehensive solution has been underway for decades and in 2020, the new Moynihan Train Hall opened, giving New Yorkers and visitors to the Big Apple a whole new travel experience.

-Passengers will be able to exit at the current Penn Station, or further south at the elegant new station with 100′ ceilings, flooded with light.
+Passengers exit at the current Penn Station, or further south at the elegant new station with 100′ ceilings, flooded with light.

 Who Was Moynihan?